molgenis/molgenis-emx2/docs/catalogue/cat_cohort-data-manager.md

 #### Request access (catalogue)

-If you do not have an account to upload data to the Data Catalogue yet, please email [molgenis-support](mailto:molgenis-support@umcg.nl) to apply for an account.
+If you do not have an account to upload data to the catalogue yet, please email [*support@molgenis.org*](mailto:support@molgenis.org) to apply for an account.